|

 Let me spell it out.

 There's a set of dynamics at work that limit the returns to evil.
-If the costs of entry are so low, consumers will always have alternatives to evil players; players who are essentially competing by not being evil.
+If the costs of entry are so low, consumers will always have alternatives to evil players; players who are essentially competing by

 So the logic of the argument is backwards.
 It should be the other way around: "I don't mind Beacon, as long as it creates value for me, because it's letting Facebook make a few bucks.
 Otherwise, I'll defect to another network".